haiku/website/content/get-haiku/r1beta3/_index.md

 +++
 **WIP Draft - this has not been finalised!**

-{{< alert-info "Haiku is free, open-source software developed by people like you." "<a href="https://www.haiku-inc.org/donate/">Haiku is developed by a small group of volunteers.
+{{< alert-info "Haiku is free, open-source software developed by people like you" " [Haiku is developed by a small group of volunteers.
 To help with development and bandwidth costs, please consider donating a small amount.
-We rely on your support to continue the development of Haiku into the future.</a> ">}}
+We rely on your support to continue the development of Haiku into the future.](https://www.haiku-inc.org/donate/)" >}}

 </div>